 - Make sure that all anomalies are explained.

-- Recurring expenses such as rents and utilities should be reported in the appropriate period.
+- Recurring expenses such as rent and utilities should be reported in the appropriate period.
 An explanation that – “there are two rents in April because we paid May early” – is unacceptable.
 The May rent should be reported as a May expense.

 - Occasionally, ask to be reminded about the company’s policies for recording revenues, capitalizing costs, etc.